Tahmima Anam: Education

-At the age of 17, she received a scholarship for Mount Holyoke College, from which she graduated in 1997.
-She earned a PhD in anthropology from Harvard University in 2005 for her thesis "Fixing the Past: War, Violence, and Habitations of Memory in Post-Independence Bangladesh."
-Later, she completed her Master of Arts in creative writing at Royal Holloway, University of London.
+At the age of 17, Anam received a scholarship for Mount Holyoke College, from which she graduated in 1997.
+She earned a PhD in anthropology from Harvard University in 2005 for her thesis "Fixing the Past: War, Violence, and Habitations of Memory in Post-Independence Bangladesh".
+Later, she completed her Master of Arts in Creative Writing at Royal Holloway, University of London.

 Career

 In March 2007, Anam's first novel, A Golden Age, was published by John Murray.
 Inspired by her parents, she set the novel during the Bangladesh Liberation War.
-It was finalist for the Costa First Novel Award.
+It was a finalist for the Costa First Novel Award.
 The novel tells the story of a woman named Rehana Haque during the Bangladesh War of Independence in 1971.
 She had also researched the war during her post-graduation career.
-For the benefit of her research, she stayed in Bangladesh for two years and interviewed hundreds of war fighters, known as shongram fighers.
-She also worked on the set of Tareque and Catherine Masud’s critically acclaimed film Matir Moina (The Clay Bird), which reflects the events during that war.
+For the benefit of her research, she stayed in Bangladesh for two years and interviewed hundreds of freedom fighters, known as Mukti Bahini.
+She also worked on the set of Tareque and Catherine Masud’s critically acclaimed film Matir Moina (The Clay Bird), reflecting the war.